NetApp/terraform-aws-netapp-fsxn-eks-addon/README.md

-# NetApp Astra Trident Add-on for AWS EKS
+# Amazon FSx for NetApp ONTAP CSI driver EKS Add-on

 > Deploy NetApp Astra Trident to AWS EKS Clusters with this add-on.